opendocsg/slw-judgments-backfill/2005_SGHC_44/report.md

 **Kan Ting Chiu J:**

 1       This is an appeal from the decision of a district judge.
-The matter went before the district judge on appeal from a deputy registrar’s assessment of the damages to be paid by the landlord of business premises to its lessee: see [2004] SGDC 193.
+The matter went before the district judge on appeal from a deputy registrar’s assessment of the damages to be paid by the landlord of business premises to its lessee: see <span class="citation">[2004] SGDC 193</span>.

 2       The lessee ABC Supermarket Pte Ltd (hereinafter referred to as “the appellant”) rented a part of the basement of the Peninsula Plaza from Kosma Holdings Pte Ltd (hereinafter referred to as “the respondent”).
 The lease was for five years commencing 1 September 2001.